 Search for summaries and detailed monographs for drugs, disease, alternative medicine, toxicological managements, reproductive risks, and emergency care

-Access is limited to ECU Division of Health Sciences on-campus use only.
+Access is limited to ECU Health on-campus use only.
 Problems with Micromedex web or mobile access?
-Call the Vidant Health Help Desk at 847-5111.
+Call the ECU Health Help Desk at 847-5111.
 For mobile access to Micromedex apps, obtain passwords by clicking here.

-Find citations for music in print in the areas of sacred choral, secular choral, classical vocal, organ, orchestral, string, classical guitar, woodwinds, piano, band, brass, percussion, recorder, handbells, chamber, popular, jazz.
-Years of Coverage: 1975 - Current
+Provides citations for music in print in the areas of sacred and secular, classical vocal, organ, orchestral, string, classical guitar, woodwinds, piano, band, brass, percussion, recorder, handbells, chamber, popular, and jazz.
+Content spans 1975 - Present.